-The summer holiday season is coming to an end and, for many of us, that ‘back to school/work’ feeling is already encroaching.
+As our holidays come to an end, for many of us, that dreaded ‘back to school/work’ feeling starts encroaching on us.

-Swapping the sun, sea and freedom of summer holidays for the office and homework grind can often feel like the end of the world ☹ You’re not alone!
+Swapping the sleep-ins, relaxation and freedom of our holidays for the office and homework grind can often feel like the end of the world ☹ You’re not alone!

 During the holiday’s your pet has become familiar with a daily routine of seeing you and your family more frequently.

 Your pet has been lapping up all that extra attention which has now become the ‘norm’, an expectation has been set over the holidays.
 Your family returns to their normal work and school routine, which previously did not include your pet.
 In your pets mind this is not normal and they do not know what to expect next so they get the feeling of unpredictability.
 You may start to notice things like: